cloudify-cosmo/getcloudify.org/guide/3.1/quickstart-openstack.md

 # Overview

-In this tutorial you will start a Cloudify manager on your OpenStack environment, and install a sample Cloudify blueprint on it.
+In this tutorial you will bootstrap a Cloudify manager in your OpenStack environment and install a sample Cloudify blueprint on it.
 The [blueprint](https://github.com/cloudify-cosmo/cloudify-nodecellar-example/blob/master/openstack-blueprint.yaml) describes a nodejs application that connects to a MongoDB database and presents a wine catalog.
 To learn more about blueprint syntax and elements please refer to the [Blueprints Tutorial](guide-blueprint.html).

 # Before You Begin